MrBenGriffin/or-tools-fun/README.md

 There are six sessions in the day - named by the time that the session takes place.
 Sessions: ["08:00", "10:00", "12:00", "14:00", "16:00"]

-There are 38 seats 5 rows.
-Because there's a gap in the middle row we treat it as two rows.
+There are 38 seats across 5 rows.
+Because there's a gap in one row we treat it as two rows.
 Rows are labeled Ra ...
 Rf.

     Ra:|_____|_____|_____|_____|_____|_____|_____|_____|